seyhunsaral/matchgreek/README.md

 matchgreek : Simply tells you which greek letters you used in LaTeX

-The idea is based on the tweet by @IvanWerning
+The idea is based on a tweet by @IvanWerning
 WARNING: Very preliminary script.
 Use with skepticsm.

 ###